ACTL5100-T1-2022/github-showcase-page-aim-high/README.md

 * Assessment

+We consider the three scenarios below.
+Future cash flows appear highly sensitive to revenue growth rates.
+This is further investigated through sensitivity analysis and we recommend a tolerable range of >-10% deviation of actual experience from projected growth.

 | Scenarios  | Assumptions |
 | ------------- | ------------- |
 | High Inflation  | 100bps increase in projected inflation  |